 Exploring our region by road requires a general understanding of the management responsibilities of the various types of roads and tracks.

-- Public roads (sealed and unsealed) are managed by the Department of Planning, Transport, and Infrastructure, who provides regular, current information about road conditions and road closures via their road report.
+- Public roads (sealed and unsealed) are managed by the Department for Infrastructure and Transport, which provides regular, current information about road conditions and road closures via its road report.

-- Roads within national parks and conservation reserves are managed by National Parks and Wildlife SA, which provides regular, current information about park closures and alerts.
+- Roads within national parks and conservation reserves are managed by National Parks and Wildlife Service SA, which provides regular, current information about park closures and alerts.

 - Signposted public access routes on pastoral stations are managed by the Pastoral Board and are the only tracks on properties that can be accessed without permission from the land manager.
 Access to other tracks on stations must be made by application to the Public Access Officer.